topdata-software-gmbh/topdata-package-util/README.md

 ## Command Line Options
 - `--webserver-config-file`
   - Set the path to the config file.
 Default is `webserver-config.yaml`.
-- `--packages-portfolio-file`
+- `--portfolio-file`
   - Set the path to the config file where the package list is defined.
-Default is `packages-portfolio.yaml`.
+Default is `portfolio.yaml`.